alberacca/Lyapunov-spectrum/README.md

 $$

 where $\epsilon \ll 1$ is selected in order for initial condition to be infinitesimal and $\mathbf{y'}_i(t)$ is computed using (2).
-At each orthonormalization, we store the average exponential growths, so that for the $i$-th direction at the $k$-th orthonormalization we have
+At each orthonormalization, we store the average exponential growths in the previous $t_o$ interval, so that for the $i$-th direction at the $k$-th orthonormalization we have

 $$
 \begin{aligned}